deb-alien/github-actions-course/README.md

-Repository Containing all examples and notes for the GitHub Actions course
+Repository Containing all examples and notes for the GitHub Actions course.
+This has been edited